 As President/CEO of Rhea + Kaiser, Diane Martin will always believe in the power of the Persona.
 And she will always be a rural lifestyler.
 Whether as a Born in the Country, Split Personality, Outdoor Enthusiast or some other Persona will always be prone to evolution.

-To invite further discussion about how we create and use Personas, please click here to contact Gino Tomaro, Business Development Director.
+To learn more about how we create and use Personas, please contact Gino Tomaro, Business Development Director.